 Have you been considering buying a home, but have been on the fence about it, unable to commit to buying?
 It just may be time for you get down off that fence and make a move.
 Yes, the real estate market has its ups and downs, its inevitable cycles.
 But the cycle seems to have reached a point quite favorable for home buyers.
-So let’s consider why now may be the best time to buy real estate in san bernardino, riverside counties.
+So let’s consider why now may be the best time to buy real estate in San Bernardino, Riverside, and San Diego Counties.

 1. Low-Interest Rates

 Mortgage interest rates are still relatively low (compared to what they were), but there’s no way to predict with any certainty how long that will last.
 Interest rates have risen slightly from historic lows a few years ago, but they remain low enough still to make buying a house pretty attractive.